The Pace Groups at the Baltimore Marathon take pacing to a whole new level…They are among the best pace groups in the country.

 HOW DO I FIND MY PACE GROUP ON RACE DAY?

-On race day when the pacers come to the start line with their enthusiasm, friendly smiles, pace group signs, pacer shirt (navy blue with gold lettering) and their incredible energy, you will find experienced marathon pacers from around the country ranging in age from the 20s to 60s.
+On race day when the pacers come to the start line with their enthusiasm, friendly smiles, pace group signs, pacer shirt and their incredible energy, you will find experienced marathon pacers from around the country ranging in age from the 20s to 60s.
 Overall, they have completed hundreds and hundreds of marathons!
 Our pace groups are responsible for meeting a specific time goal while running at a consistent pace.

 When you come to the start line and find your pace group, every pacer is an instant friend to the pace group participants and tries to give the participant an overview of the course along with a boost of self-confidence before the race start.
 During the 26.2 miles, the pace team sets a consistent pace by wearing a wristband with time splits, and a GPS and/or split watch.
 Along the way the pacer makes it seem easy by talking to every person in sight, telling jokes, singing songs, asking trivia questions, getting the crowd to cheer for their pace group, and if you listen closely, some pace groups give their pace participants an historic tour of the city.
 Overall, running with a pace group is fun!

-To meet up with your pace group on marathon day, look for us at the start, holding up large signs with the pace group finishing times printed on them, and wearing navy blue pace group shirts with gold PACER text on the back.
+To meet up with your pace group on marathon day, look for us at the start, holding up large signs with the pace group finishing times printed on them, and wearing pace group shirts.
 Meet up with your group twenty minutes before the start (7:40 a.m.).
 You can introduce yourselves and ask any questions you may have.

 Ten minutes before the start, your pacer team will give their “final instructions.”
 This will include any adjustments being made to the pace due to course conditions, as well as the group’s plan to meet back up and keep the group together at the fluid/nutrition stations.
 This is another great opportunity for you to ask any questions you may have!